chillibasket/processing-grapher/README.md

 </br>

 ## Features
-1. Easy UI scaling and colour adjustments
+1. Easy UI scaling
 1. Serial terminal monitor
 	1. Connect to any serial port at any baud rate
 	1. Send and receive serial communication
-	1. Record the communication as a comma delimited file
+	1. Record the communication as a text file
 	1. Change the colour of lines containing specific tags
 1. Live Graphing
 	1. Plot real-time data obtained from serial device on a graph